KevinBatdorf/animate-in-view/readme.txt

 - Run only once, or each time it comes in/out of view.
 - Wrap any existing block with the Animate In block with the push of a button.
 - Transition in left, right, or neither (fade only).
+- Fade only mode: Set the starting position to "none"
 - Change the class name used to add your own custom animations.

 = General Tips & Tricks =